Cambodian Civil War: Opposing sides

 At the beginning of 1974, the Cambodian army inventory included 241,630 rifles, 7,079 machine guns, 2,726 mortars, 20,481 grenade launchers, 304 recoilless rifles, 289 howitzers, 202 APCs, and 4,316 trucks.
 The Khmer Navy had 171 vessels; the Khmer Air Force had 211 aircraft, including 64 North American T-28s, 14 Douglas AC-47 gunships and 44 helicopters.
 American Embassy military personnel – who were only supposed to coordinate the arms aid program – sometimes found themselves involved in prohibited advisory and combat tasks.

-When PAVN forces were supplanted, it was by the tough, rigidly indoctrinated peasant army of the Khmer Rouge with its core of seasoned leaders, who now received the full support of Hanoi.
+When the PAVN forces were supplanted, it was by the tough, rigidly indoctrinated peasant army of the Khmer Rouge with its core of seasoned leaders, who were now receiving the full support of Hanoi.
 Khmer Rouge forces, which had been reorganized at an Indochinese summit held in Guangzhou, China in April 1970, would grow from 12 to 15,000 in 1970 to 35–40,000 by 1972, when the so-called "Khmerization" of the conflict took place and combat operations against the Republic were handed over completely to the insurgents.

 The development of these forces took place in three stages.
 1970 to 1972 was a period of organization and recruitment, during which Khmer Rouge units served as auxiliaries to the PAVN.
 From 1972 to mid-1974, the insurgents formed units of battalion and regimental size.
 It was during this period that the Khmer Rouge began to break away from Sihanouk and his supporters and the collectivization of agriculture was begun in the "liberated" areas.
 Division-sized units were being fielded by 1974–1975, when the party was on its own and began the radical transformation of the country.

 With the fall of Sihanouk, Hanoi became alarmed at the prospect of a pro-Western regime that might allow the Americans to establish a military presence on their western flank.
-To prevent that from happening, they began transferring their military installations away from the border regions to locations deeper within Cambodian territory.
-A new command center was established at the city of Kratié and the timing of the move was propitious.
-President Nixon was of the opinion that:
+To prevent this from happening, they began transferring their military installations away from the border regions to locations deeper within Cambodian territory.
+A new command center was established at the city of Kratié.
+The timing of the move was propitious, as President Nixon was of the opinion that: